optimalMachine/my-portfolio/README.md

-#Jiuk Choi's portfolio website
+# Jiuk Choi's portfolio website

-A full stack portfolio website source code which demonstrate several key projects.
+A full stack portfolio website which demonstrate several key projects.

 All written by Jiuk Choi.